andreasdr/minitscript/README-LanguageDraft-2.0.md

     end
 ```

-- structure data validations, which are type hinted interfaces alike
+## 1.4.
+Structure data validations, which are type hinted interfaces alike

 ```
     # maybe, but looks good already